smihica/arc-js/docs/source/tutorial.rst

    arc> (ssexpand 'cadadar)
    (fn (x) (car (cdr (car (cdr (car x))))))

-So you are able to do
+So you are able to do this

 .. code-block:: clojure